andrew/ultimate-awesome/README.md

 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
-- [awesome-geospatial-intelligence-companies](https://github.com/yancheng-go/awesome-geospatial-intelligence-companies) - A list of companies focusing on geospatial intelligence, GIS, RS, Climate risks, and more.
 - [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
-- [awesome-fiducial-marker](https://github.com/alitourani/awesome-fiducial-marker) - A curated list of awesome fiducial marker resources for Computer Vision, Robotics, and Augmented Reality.
+- [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [Awesome-AI4DevSecOps](https://github.com/awsm-research/Awesome-AI4DevSecOps) - This repository offers a detailed taxonomy of existing AI-driven security solutions tailored for DevSecOps, highlighting the current research challenges and suggesting future directions for the field.
 It serves as a resource for researchers, developers, and security professionals interested in the intersection of AI and DevSecOps.
-- [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-computer-vision](https://github.com/brandonhimpfen/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-osint](https://github.com/brandonhimpfen/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-twitter-communities](https://github.com/caarlos0/awesome-twitter-communities) - A list of awesome twitter communities.